Travers Stakes Betting Guide

 How many horses run in the Travers?

-The field is limited to a maximum of 14 horses and the 2022 field is projected to include at least 8 runners.
+The field is limited to a maximum of 14 horses and the 2023 field have seven runners.

 What is the Travers Stakes purse?